 Cost of materials the technician needs to fix the damaged jacks and wiring

-This means if you're having a service problem -- say, hearing noise on your phone line -- you contact us, and we locate and repair your damaged jacks and wiring (see exclusions below).
+If you're having a service problem — say, hearing noise on your phone line — you contact us, and we locate and repair your damaged jacks and wiring (see exclusions below).